SAVE THE DATE

 - No jet lag

-- No choosing between talks in parallel sessions.
-All sessions are recorded for on-demand viewing.
+- No choosing between talks, with all sessions recorded for on-demand viewing

-- New networking opportunities and small group discussions based on your area of interest.
+- New virtual networking opportunities based on your area of interest

-- A much-reduced carbon footprint.
-As a community, we will produce less air/rail/car travel emissions from travel and less onsite paper, plastic, and food waste.
+- As a community, we will produce less emissions from travel and less onsite waste

 Exhibit/Sponsorship Deadline: 2 April 2021